RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ---

 In this step we will mirror the abstraction of a _service_ so that we can inject the Inventory _service_ into various places (like a RESTful resource endpoint) in the future.
 This is the same approach that our monolith uses, so we can re-use this idea again.
-Open up an **InventoryResource** class in the _com.redhat.coolstore_ package.
+Open up the empty **InventoryResource.java** class in the _com.redhat.coolstore_ package.

-Replace the following codes with the exsiting entire codes:
+Add this code to it:

 ~~~java
 package com.redhat.coolstore;